mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

    - This line starts with **<space><space>-<space>** (2 spaces, hyphen, space)
   - This line starts with **<space><space>-<space>** (5 spaces, hyphen, space)

-Task 2A – Multi Tier bulleted items--note increased Font size
+Task 2A – Multi Tier bulleted items--note increased Font size on the subtitle line
 -----------------------------------------------------------

  #.
 This line started with  **<space>#.<space>**